Skip to main content

 Is my copy of Time to Murder and Create a first edition?

-A first edition of Time to Murder and Create by Lawrence Block (Dell) is identified by: Dell paperback original, 1977; first printing stated / identified by the printing code on the copyright page.
+A first edition of Time to Murder and Create by Lawrence Block (Dell) is identified by: Dell paperback original, 1977; the true first edition, identified by the first-printing code in the descending printing line on the copyright page.

 How do I tell the first printing from a later one?